The heat modulated infinite dimensional Heston model and its numerical approximation: Introduction

-By properties of the heat kernel, $\Cov(Y(s,x),Y(s,y)) \to 0$ as $|x-y| \to \infty$ (see Figure~\ref{subfig:cov}) and the rate of decrease can be increased by letting $a \to 0$.
-The degree to which the dependence of the volatility with regards to time to maturity is local can therefore be controlled.
-The local dependence is a realistic feature of the HEIDIH model since contracts close in maturity affect each other. \item The model directly displays the Samuelson effect.
+We emphasize that to analyze the numerical approximation of~\eqref{eq:spde-system} in detail, both the generator $\cA$ and the Hilbert space $\cH$ have to be completely specified.
+We believe the HEIDIH specification may be appropriate since \begin{enumerate}[label=(\roman*)] \item the model directly displays the Samuelson effect.
 This says that the volatility should be decreasing in time to maturity (see, e.g., \cite{BBK08} for a discussion of this in a commodity pricing context) i.e., that $Y(t,x) \to 0$ as the time to maturity $x \to 0$.
-This is obtained from the fact that $Y(t) \in H^r(\R^+) \subset \cH^r$, see also Figure~\ref{subfig:Y}. \end{enumerate}
+This is obtained from the fact that $Y(t) \in H^r(\R^+) \subset \cH^r$, see also Figure~\ref{subfig:Y}.
+Moreover, \item by properties of the heat kernel, $\Cov(Y(s,x),Y(s,y)) \to 0$ as $|x-y| \to \infty$ (see Figure~\ref{subfig:cov}).
+The left-shift property of the semigroup $\cS$ implies that

-We now outline our results in more detail.
-In Section~\ref{sec:preliminaries}, we describe some necessary mathematical preliminaries, starting with notation and operator theory.
-After this, we reiterate properties of reproducing kernel Hilbert spaces (RKHSs) and fractional Sobolev spaces that we need, and define our state space $\cH^r$.

-In Section~\ref{sec:wiener-processes} we introduce cylindrical Wiener processes with covariance kernels and prove some preliminary results of a general nature.
-First, we completely characterize the kernels that yield classical $Q$-Wiener processes in $\cH^r$.
-Then, we derive a class of kernels (which include weighted Mat\'ern kernels) that allow for precise regularity and numerical convergence results in the remainder of the paper.

-Section~\ref{sec:regularity} concerns existence, uniqueness and regularity of $X$ and $Y$.
-First, we show that under suitable conditions on $q_B$ and $Y(0)$, classical results guarantee existence, uniqueness and Sobolev regularity of $Y$.
-We prove a temporal regularity result for the process $Y(\cdot,x)$ with $x$ fixed that is needed for numerical approximation, and note that it is better than what would be obtained from a Sobolev embedding technique.
-These results are then used when the HEIDIH model is introduced.
-Under further assumptions on $q_B$, $Z$ and $X(0)$, we show that $X$ is well-defined in $\cH^r$ for suitable $r > 1/2$.